 The benchmark interest rate is revised annually.

-Note: The devil is in the detail.
 The information on this page is a summary, and should not be relied upon as the final word in this complex area.
 Please consult references for essential detailed guidance.

 The meaning of “loan” has a widely drawn definition in s136 of FBTAA: